Configure PostgreSQL#

 :postgres: users: USERNAME: password: "PASSWORD" databases: DATABASE: user: USERNAME

-If another application requires read-only access to the database, create a group and its privileges, replacing
+If another application needs read-only access to the database, create a group and its privileges, replacing

 APPLICATION